More than 600 visitors arrived in Hawaii on Monday despite mandatory quarantine

 The mandatory quarantine for interisland travelers was lifted June 16 as part of a phased approach to reopening the state’s economy.
 Out-of-state travel is expected to pick up next month under a new testing protocol, which would allow passengers with approved negative COVID-19 tests taken within 72 hours of their trip to Hawaii to bypass the quarantine.

-On Monday, Ige said he planned to go forward with it to open the state to trans-Pacific travelers on Aug.
+On Monday, Ige said he planned to go forward with opening the state to trans-Pacific travelers on Aug.
 1.

-The majority of Oahu visitors on Monday — 71.5% or 391 out of 547— said the purpose of their trip was to visit friends and family.
-Fewer than 10% of passengers listed other reasons — 47 said they were on business, 28 planned to relocate to Hawaii, and 42 were on vacation.
+The majority of Oahu visitors Monday — 71.5%, or 391 out of 547— said the purpose of their trip was to visit friends and family.
+Fewer than 10% of passengers listed other reasons: 47 said they were on business, 28 planned to relocate to Hawaii, and 42 were on vacation.
 They could choose more than one purpose for their visit.

 The HTA data is collected from the state Department of Transportation’s mandatory travel declaration form.